Sonos Ace vs Bose QuietComfort Ultra Headphones: which noise-cancellers should you buy?

 (Image credit: Future)

-Overall, we quite like the design of the Sonos Ace.
-Like other Sonos devices, they're minimalist (with no visible hinges) but with some nice touches that stop them looking bland.
-The Sonos logo is nice and subtle, but shimmers when it catches the light.
-Memory foam (coated in vegan leather) cushions the earpads and headband, while they're lightweight with nicely judged ear clamping pressure.
-The stainless steel yokes that make the headphones slide along the headband when adjusting really add to the premium feel.
+Overall, we like the design of the Sonos Ace.
+Like other Sonos speakers and soundbars, they're minimalist – black and white, with no visible hinges – but with some nice touches that prevent them from looking bland.
+The Sonos logo is nice and subtle but shimmers when it catches the light.
+Memory foam (wrapped in vegan leather) cushions the earpads and headband, while they're lightweight with nicely judged ear clamping pressure.
+The stainless steel yokes that make the headphones slide along the headband during adjustment really add to the premium feel.

-Not all of our team members were enamoured with the design, however.
-Some found the earcups too small, and without enough room for their ears to breathe, they soon heated up.
-But those with smaller ears had no complaints.
+Not all of our team members were enamoured with their fit, however.
+Some found the earcups too small; without enough room for their ears to breathe, they soon heated up.
+But those with ears on the smaller side had no complaints.

-The earcups swivel flat, but they don't fold up like the Bose QuietComfort Ultra Headphones, so they'll take up more space in a pocket or bag than Bose's model.
-Sonos has opted for physical button controls, whereas the Bose have two buttons alongside a capacitive touch strip – which you will prefer will depend on personal preference, but we do enjoy the reliability of a button press (though it has to be said, the multifunction slider does feel a bit cheap).
+The earcups swivel flat like most pairs today, but they don't fold up like the Bose QuietComfort Ultra Headphones so will take up comparatively more space in a pocket or bag.
+Sonos has opted for physical button controls, whereas the Bose sport two buttons alongside a capacitive touch strip.
+Which you prefer will depend on personal preference, but we do enjoy the reliability of a button press.

 Sonos Ace vs Bose QuietComfort Ultra Headphones: features